-Contributors: Megan Oelze, Lindsey Olsen
+Contributors: Megan Oelze, Lindsey Olsen, Mark Skrukrud

 Rochester, Minnesota is committed to innovation and community well-being.
 Now, through a determined effort by Rochester Public Utilities (RPU), the city is working toward a significant milestone: achieving 100% renewable energy by 2030.
 This ambitious goal is backed by strong support from local leaders, businesses, and residents.
 Central to this initiative is the deployment of a Thermal Energy Network (TEN), a district heating and cooling strategy poised to play a crucial role in Rochester’s sustainable future.
 Guiding the city through this transition is Salas O’Brien, a trusted advisor and consulting design engineer, helping to ensure that Rochester not only meets its renewable energy goals but does so in a way that is thoughtful and forward-looking.